VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `Model`: Model used to decorate the form. two-way binding is also supported.

 `Rtl`: If set to true, the the form will be rendred Right-to-Left.
+Default is `true`.

 ***Callbacks:***